nicholasdille/container-slides/150_gitlab/040_profile/slides.md

 ### Hands-On

+1. Configure global configuration level
-1. XXX notifications
+1. Configure individual notifications for a group or a project
-1. XXX theme?
+1. Configure appearance under preferences